microsoft/WebRTC-universal-samples/Samples/ChatterBox-Sample/README.md

 > **Full WebRTC for UWP Source & Samples**
 The samples in this repository are a mirror of the full WebRTC UWP source which can be found below.
 For the most up to date samples, and the complete source for the WebRTC UWP port, please visit: https://github.com/webrtc-uwp

 Utilizes the [Microsoft WebRTC for UWP Nuget package](http://www.nuget.org/packages/WebRtc/) to implement a full featured Voice-Over-IP application for all Windows 10 platforms leveraging the [Windows.ApplicationModel.Calls](https://msdn.microsoft.com/library/windows/apps/windows.applicationmodel.calls.aspx) namespace.
-This sample demonstrates the implementation of a UWP client which runs on Desktop, Mobile, Xbox and HoloLens and a signaling server component.
+This sample demonstrates the implementation of a UWP client which runs on Desktop, Mobile, Xbox and HoloLens and a signalling server component.
 The resulting solution features VoIP audio and video calling, text messaging, user presence (here, away, offline), receiving of calls when the application is suspended, closed or the device is rebooted, and more.
 Out of the box, the application allows for two way calls between remote parties over various network topologies and NAT conditions and has been tested on all Windows 10 platforms.
 The sample also demonstrates key technologies required to implement a full VoIP solution on Windows 10 such as maintaining a call when the app is backgrounded, efficient rendering from a background process to a foreground application via SwapChainPanel, WASAPI audio rendering, and Windows 10 dialer integration.

 > **Note:** This sample is one of many WebRTC for UWP samples and hands on labs.
 The source code for the underlying WebRTC for UWP port is available as well and will be made public on GitHub shortly.
 In the interim, please contact [jacadd@microsoft.com](mailto:jacadd@microsoft.com) for access.